React Error Boundary Mistake

 };

-Just that, and you will have a great error handling in your react app.
+That's it—and now you have robust error handling in your React app.

-Everything you need for handling error in react app is provided by react-error-boundary, make sure you read the docs and use it properly.
+Everything you need for handling errors in a React app is provided by react-error-boundary; just be sure to read its documentation and use it properly.

 Happy coding! 🚀